Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Introduction

+The \emph{blind deconvolution problem} is the problem of determining a filter $h \in \K^\mu$ and a signal $x\in \K^\mu$ from its (circular) convolution, i.e.

+It is standard to lift this bilinear recovery problem to a linear one (a detailed derivation will be presented later).
+The resulting problem is severely underdetermined -- the $\mu$ entries of $y$ will not be enough to uniquely identify the $\mu^2$-dimensional $h \otimes x$.
+Even the fact that $h\otimes x$ is a one-rank tensor is not enough -- additional structural assumptions on $h$ and $x$ are necessary.
+In this paper, we will assume that $h$ is $s$-sparse, and that $x$ can be written as $x=Qb$ for a known matrix $Q\in \K^{\mu,n}$, and $b\in \K^n$ a $\sigma$-sparse vector.
+Hence, we are confronted with the \emph{bi-sparse} version of the blind deconvolution problem.

-{We begin by motivating and illustrating the bi-sparse deconvolution problem within a simple communication scenario.} C{onsider} two persons, Alice and Bob, communicating with each other.
-Bob would like to send a message $b \in \K^n$, where $\K$ denotes one of the fields $\R$ or $\C$, to Alice.
+These sets of assumptions can be motivated using the following simple model of mobile communications: Alice and Bob are communicating with each other.
+Bob would like to send a message $b \in \K^n$ to Alice.
 To do so, he first linearly encodes his message in a signal $Qb \in \K^\mu$, and then sends it over a wireless channel to Alice.
-Due to scattering in the environment, Alice will not receive $Qb$, but rather a superposition of several time and phase-shifted versions of the signal $Qb$.
-Put differently, she will observe the convolution
+Due to scattering in the environment, Alice will not receive $Qb$, but rather a superposition of several time- and phase-shifted versions of the signal $Qb$ -- i.e., she will observe the convolution $y = h*(Qb)$ of $Qb$ with a filter $h \in \K^\mu$ {modelling the impulse response of the environment}.
+Since the scattered signal typically reaches the receiver antenna along a few, distinct paths, it is reasonable to assume that the filter $h$ is \emph{sparse} \cite{BajwaEtAl:2010:CompressedChannelSensing}.
+The message $b$ can on the other hand be rendered sparse by system design.